microsoft/PARAKEET/Polyfill/Readme.md

 #### Usage
 This library can be compiled and used directly as part of another NPM or TypeScript project.
-We also plan release both minified and non-minified vanilla JavaScript bundles that can be directly included as part of other stacks.
-If another format would be useful let us know by opening an issue and we'll see what we can do!
+We also plan to release both minified and non-minified vanilla JavaScript bundles that can be directly included as part of other stacks.
+If another format would be useful, let us know by opening an issue, and we'll see what we can do!

 ###### Include directly on a webpage
 ```html